jschneider23/FullStackDemo/README.md

 * **Top 10 Movers** for the **Dow Jones Industrial Average**, **S&P 500**, and **NASDAQ Composite**
 * **Movers Tables Quickly Toggalable by Change in % and $** by preloading both types of tables for both directions of each index
 * **Quick Direct Profile Links** on the symbol and name of every movers table entry to **open its profile modal** right from the Movers page

+#### Potential for Future Development
+* **Templated UI Design** allows for easy addition, removal, or changing of elements
+* **Demo Includes Extra Backend Data for Possible Future Development** allows for easy addition of feature expansion, feature inclusion, and scalability *(such as inclusion of last price in movers backend, full options name in options backend, etc. for demonstrating potential for additions)*

 ### What challenges did I face and how did I overcome them or deal with them?